 Sleep with Your Legs Bent – We all know that sleep is critical to the healing process., but finding a comfortable sleeping position was difficult after my surgery.
 I found that sleeping with my legs bent at the knee took the pressure off my abdomen and was the most comfortable position for me.

 Pamper Your Lower Back – By the third day my lower back was aching as much as my abdomen was hurting.
 I’d been walking and moving hunched over and that had strained my lower back.
 Be purposeful in taking care of your back because you have enough pain to deal with in your abdomen.
+Ask a family member to whip up these easy-to-make DIY Rice Heat Packs to ease back pain.

 Ask for a Recliner – I found that sitting and sleeping in a recliner helped immensely.
 It was able to get up and out of the recliner much more easily when I needed to get up.
 The recliner also supported my lower back better than the soft bed.
 I spent days three and four in the recliner and that was enough to relieve much of the pain in my back.